 TGm editor: Please delete NOTE 3 (related to group addressed BU indication) after the below mentioned changes are made.

-Following the adjustment:
+Following the index adjustment, the AP performs the following actions:

-The BSSID whose new index value is 0 is the transmitted BSSID, and subsequent Beacon, DMG Beacon, S1G Beacon and Probe Response frames shall be transmitted by the AP corresponding to this BSSID.
+The BSSID whose new index value is 0 shall take on the role of the transmitted BSSID, and subsequent Beacon, DMG Beacon, S1G Beacon and Probe Response frames shall be transmitted by the AP corresponding to this BSSID.

-The BSSID Index field in each Multiple BSSID-Index element advertises the new index value for that nontransmitted BSSID.
+The BSSID Index field in a Multiple BSSID-Index element carried in a nontransmitted BSSID profile shall advertise the new index value for that nontransmitted BSSID.

+The elements included in a nontransmitted BSSID profile shall be based on inheritance with respect to the contents of the Management frame that carries the nontransmitted BSSID profile and is transmitted by the new transmitted BSSID (also see 11.1.3.8.4).

+The indication of buffered group addressed frames via the bits in the TIM element shall be based on the new index value for each BSSID in the set (also see 11.1.3.8.5).

+Following the index adjustment, a non-AP STA performs the following actions:

+The BSSID whose new index value is 0 shall be identified as the new transmitted BSSID.

+The BSSID index for its associated AP shall be updated to the new index value and subsequently this value shall be used to determine buffered group address frames for its associated AP (also see 11.1.3.8.5).

+The inheritance as described in 11.1.3.8.4 shall be applied with respect to the new transmitted BSSID.

 11.1.3.8.6 Multiple BSSID Index Adjustment Procedure[4372]